rubensworks/PhD-Thesis/content/storing/related-work.md

 Results show that IC for both Jena and HDT requires more storage space than the compressed deltas for the three datasets.
-CB results in less storage space for both approaches for BEAR-A and BEAR-B, but not for BEAR-C because that dataset is so dynamic that the deltas require more storage space than they would in with IC.
+CB results in less storage space for both approaches for BEAR-A and BEAR-B, but not for BEAR-C because that dataset is so dynamic that the deltas require more storage space than they would with IC.
 Jena-TB results in the least storage space of Jena-based approaches, however, it fails for BEAR-B-instant because of the large amount of versions